jvkoebbe/math5620/src/README.md

-# Files in this folder are included in suppoer of Math 5620 homework.
+# Files in this folder are included in support of Math 5620 homework.